 Low-Anxiety Target (Anxiolytic)

 If you’re dosing 2 tablespoons of kava root powder from decent kava, and do a couple of washes, you’ll get a pleasant, mild buzz that will probably make you relaxed, and ready to get to bed.

 You’ll not likely get loopy or anything, and many would compare the buzz to that of having taken a Vicodin tablet.

 See this article on Kava and Anxiety for more information.

-Often you get a pretty intense body buzz at this level, and while you’ll keep a relatively clear head, you’ll certainly feel a more potent sensation.
+You get a pretty intense body buzz at this level, and while you’ll keep a relatively clear head, you’ll certainly feel a potent sense of relaxation.

-To reach a krunk level, you’ll probably want to consume between 600mg and 1,000 mg of kavalactones — so say 3-4 shells of kava, or 6-10 tablespoons.
+To reach a krunk level, you’ll probably want to consume between 600mg and 1,000 mg of kavalactones — so say 3-4 shells of kava, or 6-10 tablespoons of root powder.

 This is not due to dosage, but rather apparently from bad kava, inappropriately produced and processed.
 See my article on kava and liver damage for more information.